zhy2002/neutron/readme.md

 todo
 -----------------

-* upgrade example front end to react material
+### Engine - find a use case before doing these improvements
 * tick-less mode - where new events are directly moved from queue to agenda
+* support post event send event processing
+* event notification strategy - self,children,parent; descendant,parent; self; ...
+* implement rule priority
+* implement rule group/flow
+* more control about the rule logic, e.g. abort cycle, abort tick, cycle config, phase config, etc.
+* more features of drools rules (rule metadata/configuration)
+* rule max change level detection
 * when deciding if a rule should be triggered, check the event type considering inheritance

+### Frontend - needs a more comprehensive example first
+* upgrade example front end to react material
+* improve dev process (webpack, live-reload, jasmine to test all the examples)
+* use type script
+* react component scaffolding
+* add sourcemap to webpack
+* parser/transformer coversion between gwt and react
+* build up a correspoding react component library

+### Misc
 * rule should have a load event to init node properties
+* preserve value when node is disabled -> conditional state
 * hierachical di
 * factor inheritance to composition once things get clearer
-* preserve value when node is disabled -> conditional state
 * built in states
-* add sourcemap to webpack
-* implement rule priority
-* implement rule group/flow
-* more control about the rule logic, e.g. abort cycle, abort tick, cycle config, phase config, etc.
 * state metadata (type and stuff)
-* support post event send event processing
 * code gen xml overriding mechanism
-* improve dev process (webpack, live-reload, jasmine to test all the examples)
-* use type script
 * performance changes
-* more features of drools rules (rule metadata/configuration)
-* rule max change level detection
-* validation rule does not rely on the changes and can be fired for validation event validation is independ of change though can be called after change (only called for changed nodes) Design Ui node load/refresh/validate event
+* Design Ui node load/refresh/validate event
 * check for memory leak
-* react component scaffolding
 * tracing and visualization of rule firing / logging
-* parser/transformer coversion between gwt and react
 * state property namespace or distinction between system property and user property
 * allow user to customize ui, generate automatic fields
-* build up a correspoding react component library
 * node clone and take snapshot
 * calculate diff of two versions
 * async rules